 User Defined fields - Possible use for these fields.

 Special Education Data Page ↑

 The Special Education pages are used to store information in Aeries pertaining to any special education program that a student may need or is currently participating in.
-These pages contain all fields that are required to be reported to CASEMIS.
-The Aeries Client Version also contains a form, the Create CASEMIS Student File, that will extract this data and create a file that contains the required fields.
-The Aeries Web Version includes an extra tab in the Special Education page for the Active Test Settings to aide in updating the testing accommodations for the special ed students that will participate in the CAASPP or CAA tests.,
+These pages contain all fields that are required to be reported for CALPADS Special Education (i.e., CASEMIS) reporting.
+Districts can use the CASEMIS Import in Aeries to populate the Special Education data on a regular basis.
+The Aeries Web Version includes an extra tab in the Special Education page for the Active Test Settings to aide in updating the testing accommodations for the special ed students that will participate in the CAASPP, CAST, or CAA tests.,

 The Special Education page is under Student Data > Programs in the navigation.
 It can also be accessed from View all Forms.

 The General tab contains basic Special Education information.
 In view mode the information is displayed in a card format.